-The Audit Committee normally meets twice a year and has responsibility for, amongst other things, reviewing the annual report and accounts and interim statements involving, where appropriate, the external auditors.
-The Committee also approves the external auditor’s fees and ensures the auditor’s independence as well as focusing on compliance with legal requirements and accounting standards.
+The Audit Committee normally meets twice a year and has responsibility for, amongst other things, reviewing the annual report and accounts and interim statements involving, where appropriate, the External Auditor.
+The Committee also approves the External Auditor’s fees and ensures the Auditor’s independence as well as focusing on compliance with legal requirements and accounting standards.
 It is also responsible for ensuring that an effective system of internal control is maintained.
 The ultimate responsibility for approving the annual financial statements and interim statements remains with the Board.

-The Finance Director and Chief Operating Officer, and the external auditors attend meetings by invitation only.
-The Audit Committee meets privately (without any other Board member present) with the external auditors at least once per year.
+The Finance Director and Chief Operating Officer, and the External Auditor attend meetings by invitation only.
+The Audit Committee meets privately (without any other Board member present) with the External Auditor at least once per year.

 The Group’s Auditors is Grant Thornton LLP based at First Floor, 20 Valpy Street, Reading, RG1 1AR and was appointed in 2019 as part of a tender process.
 The current Audit partner is Jonathan Oakey.